-Live in attendants cannot be the remaining member of the tenant family if the person they are attending is no longer residing in PBVP.
+Live-in attendants cannot be the remaining member of the tenant family if the person they are attending is no longer residing in Project Based Voucher Housing Program (PBVP).

-A live-in aide may only reside in the unit with the approval of HRHA.
+A live-in aide may only reside in the unit with the approval of the HRHA.
 Written verification will be required from a doctor.
 The doctor must certify that a live-in aide is needed for the care of the family member who is elderly, near elderly, or disabled.
 Verification must include the hours the care will be provided.

-At any time, HRHA will refuse to approve a particular person as a live-in aide or may withdraw such approval if:
+At any time, the HRHA will refuse to approve a particular person as a live-in aide or may withdraw such approval if:

-- The person commits fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program - The person commits drug-related criminal activity or violent activity - The person currently owes rent or other amounts to HRHA or to another PHA in connection with HCV, public housing, or PBVP assistance programs under the 1937 Housing Act
+- The person commits fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program - The person commits drug-related criminal activity or violent activity - The person currently owes rent or other amounts to HRHA or to another PHA in connection with HCV, public housing, or Project Based Voucher Housing Program (PBVP) assistance programs under the 1937 Housing Act

-8.2.3 MANDATORY SOCIAL SECURITY NUMBERS
+8.2.3 Mandatory Social Security Numbers

-Families are required to provide Social Security Numbers for all family members age 6 and older prior to admission, if they have been issued a number by the Social Security Administration.
+Families are required to provide Social Security Numbers (SSN) for all family members age six and older prior to admission, if they have been issued a number by the Social Security Administration.

-All members of the family defined above must meet either criterion 1 or 2 below:
+All members of the family defined above must meet either criterion below:

-- 1. Submit Social Security Number documentation - 2.
-Sign a certification that they have not been assigned a Social Security Number. - a.
-If the individual is under 18, the certification must be executed by his or her parent or guardian. - b.
-If the participant who has signed a certification form obtains a Social Security Number, it must be disclosed at the next regularly scheduled income reexamination.
+- Submit SSN documentation - Sign a certification that they have not been assigned a SSN. - If the individual is under 18, the certification must be executed by their parent or guardian. - If the participant who has signed a certification form obtains a Social Security Number, it must be disclosed at the next regularly scheduled income reexamination.

-Verification requires a valid, original Social Security card issued by the Social Security Administration.
+Verification requires a valid, original Social Security card issued by the Social Security Administration

-- HRHA will accept copies of the Social Security card only when it is necessary for HRHA to verify the continued eligibility of participant families by mail. - See the Verification section for further details.
+- The HRHA will accept copies of the Social Security card only when it is necessary for HRHA to verify the continued eligibility of participant families by mail. - See the Verification section for further details.